 We cover the claim from first notification to settlement, not just the moment money moves.

 Data capture.
 Claim forms that match your actual process, not a generic template.
-Structured fields for claimant, policy, and incident data, with space to attach supporting evidence as the claim develops.
+Structured fields for claimant, policy and incident data, with attachment slots for supporting evidence as the claim develops.

 Multi-party access.
-Adjusters, contractors, and partner firms work inside the same case with scoped permissions.
+Adjusters, loss assessors, contractors and partner firms all work inside the same case with scoped permissions.
 No file-share workarounds.
-No PII drifting through email.
+No PII drifting through email threads.

 Audit trail.
 Every action logged: who, when, which field, what changed.
-Bottleneck analysis, KPI tracking, and regulatory reporting all come off the same log.
-It matters when an auditor asks you to reconstruct a specific claim from eleven months ago.
+Bottleneck analysis, KPI reporting and regulator audits all come off the same log.
+It matters when an auditor asks you to reconstruct a specific claim from eleven months ago at 4pm on a Friday.

 How we handle the data itself

-Because we're managing the whole workflow and not just a single transaction, the data model is deliberate.
+Because we're running the whole workflow and not just one transaction, the data model is deliberate.
 Fields get tagged by sensitivity at capture.
 Sensitive ones stay isolated inside the platform.
 Access is gated by role and workflow stage.
-Retention and deletion rules run once a case closes.
+Retention and deletion rules fire once a case closes.

-The upshot for your team: personal, financial, and operational data can live in one environment without one blanket control regime covering everything the same way.
-High-sensitivity fields get high-sensitivity treatment.
-The rest gets handled proportionately.
+The upshot for your team is that personal, financial and operational data can live in one environment without one blanket control regime treating everything the same way.
+High-sensitivity fields get high-sensitivity treatment, the rest gets handled in proportion.

 Payment and banking data

-Payment handling sits inside the workflow rather than bolted on.
-We capture cards and bank details securely, route them to the payment provider you've chosen, tokenise what comes back, run outbound payments for settlements and refunds, and reconcile against your accounting records.
+Payment handling sits inside the workflow rather than bolted on top of it.
+We capture cards and bank details securely, route them to whichever payment provider you've chosen, tokenise what comes back, run outbound payments for settlements and refunds, and reconcile against your accounting records.

 The design choice that matters most: card and bank data lives inside Paytia's certified environment, not yours.
 It never has to reach your internal systems.
-That keeps the regulated scope contained to one vendor — rather than spread across your whole IT estate and every team that touches a call recording, a CRM note, or a ticket.
+That keeps the regulated scope contained to one vendor, instead of spreading it across your IT estate and every team that touches a call recording, a CRM note or a ticket.

 Lifecycle, not just protection